LUNA INNOVATIONS INCORPORATED

 We are committed to continuously reviewing and updating our policies and procedures.
 The Company therefore reserves the right to amend, alter or terminate this Code at any time and for any reason, subject to applicable law.

-• Part of your job and ethical responsibility is to help enforce this Code.
-You should be alert to possible violations and promptly report violations or suspected violations of this Code to either your immediate supervisor or our Compliance Officer, initially Scott Graeff, who can be reached by telephone at (540) 769-8400.
-A dedicated email address for the Compliance Officer at [firstname.lastname@example.org] is available if you wish to seek guidance on specific situations or report violations of the Code, or to ask questions about the Company’s policies.
-If you are uncomfortable contacting the Compliance Officer because he or she works in your department or is one of your supervisors, please contact Gene Nestro, who can be reached at (540) 769-8400.
+- Part of your job and ethical responsibility is to help enforce this Code.
+You should be alert to possible violations and promptly report violations or suspected violations of this Code by anyone doing business on behalf of the Company, including the Company’s agents and contractors to either your immediate supervisor or our Compliance Officer, who can be reached by telephone at 540.983.7552.
+A dedicated email address for the Compliance Officer at firstname.lastname@example.org is available if you wish to seek guidance on specific situations or report violations of the Code, or to ask questions about the Company’s policies.

 Honest and ethical conduct is critical to our business.
 All employees, agents and independent contractors have a duty to comply with applicable law and to act in an honest and ethical manner.
 Our commitment to the highest level of ethical conduct should be reflected in all of our business activities, including but not limited to, internal relationships with employees and external relationships with investors, customers, suppliers, competitors, government and the public.

-You are responsible for complying with all laws, rules, regulations and regulatory orders applicable to the conduct of our business.
+You are responsible for complying with all laws, rules, regulations and regulatory orders applicable to the conduct of our business including the U.K Bribery Act 2010 and the U.S. Foreign Corrupt Practices Act 1977.
 If you are located or engaging in business outside of the United States, you must comply with laws, rules, regulations and regulatory orders of the United States, in addition to the applicable laws of other jurisdictions.
 If compliance with the Code should ever conflict with law, you must comply with the law.

 The fact that, in some countries, certain laws are not enforced or that violation of those laws is not subject to public criticism is not an excuse for noncompliance.
 We expect our personnel to comply with U.S. laws, rules and regulations governing the conduct of business by its citizens and corporations outside the U.S. These U.S. laws, rules and regulations, which extend to all our activities outside the U.S., include:

-• U.S. Embargoes, which generally prohibit U.S. companies, their subsidiaries and their employees from doing business with, or traveling to, countries subject to sanctions imposed by the U.S. government (currently, Cuba, Iran, North Korea, Sudan and Syria), as well as doing business with specific companies and individuals identified on lists published by the U.S. Treasury Department;
+- U.S. Embargoes, which generally prohibit U.S. companies, their subsidiaries and their employees from doing business with, or traveling to, countries subject to sanctions imposed by the U.S. government (currently, Crimea, Cuba, Iran, North Korea and Syria), as well as doing business with specific companies and individuals identified on lists published by the U.S. Treasury Department;

 You should undertake to acquire knowledge of the legal requirements relating to your duties sufficient to enable you to recognize potential dangers and to know when to seek advice from supervisors or other appropriate personnel.
 If you have a question about legal compliance, you must seek an answer from your supervisor or the Compliance Officer.